TimeWarpEngineering/timewarp-fixie/README.md

 ![TimeWarp Logo](assets/Logo.png)

-The TimeWarp testing convention for the excellent test framework [Fixie](https://github.com/fixie/fixie/wiki).
+[Fixie](https://github.com/fixie/fixie/wiki) is a .NET test framework similar to NUnit and xUnit, but with an emphasis on low-ceremony defaults and flexible customizations.

+TimeWarp-fixie is a project that uses conventions to simplify using Fixie even further.

-## Features
+## Feature overview

+* Dependency Injection support for test cases.
-* No need to mark tests.
+* No need to decorate test methods with [Test] attributes.
 Public methods are test cases by default.
 * Skip - can mark tests to be skipped.
 * Tags - Add tags to your tests and filter runs based on the tag.
 * Inputs - Allow for parameterized tests. (similar to how "Theory" works in xUnit)
 * Lifecycle Methods -  if the `Setup` or `Cleanup` methods are found on the test class they will be executed appropriately.
 * NotTest - Can mark methods with `NotTest` attribute if they are not tests.
+* Filter tests by name
+* Filter tests by Tags

 ## Give a Star! :star: